Safe Space

 ✓ Startups & growing companies where culture is still being shapedThe IMAGO Foundation

-All offerings are grounded in the IMAGO method — evidence-based dialogue practices that transform how people relate.
-This isn't generic team-building.
-This is real, relational work that addresses the root of why intercultural teams struggle: the absence of genuine dialogue and psychological safety.
+All offerings are grounded in the IMAGO method—evidence-based dialogue practices that transform how people relate.
+This isn’t generic team-building; it addresses the root of why intercultural teams struggle: the absence of genuine dialogue and psychological safety.

 What I Offer